eyedeekay/apt-now-history/README.md

                 Re-generate all components of the repository\n
         -u \ --user \ --org \ --organization\n
-                Us as user/organization page, post page to master branch\n -h \ --help\n
+                Us as user/organization page, post page to master branch\n -l \ --serve
+                Serve with a local, static httpd on port 45291(debia).
+        -h \ --help\n
                 Display this help message\n